There’s a whole lot going on at this newly renovated park.

+Named after a theatre troupe founded in 1937, the park is a social hub for the community of Le Plateau-Mont-Royal, with activities that taking place throughout the year.
 During the winter there’s Le Festival Noël dans le parc where the park transforms into a beautiful Christmas Village with free shows, food and even animals.

 - This is a great park to visit if you want to chat with people and feel like you’re in the heart of the action.
 We had a fun time just because of the atmosphere and busyness all around us.